garden-of-delete/recombo_public/README.md

 `-targetlength n` Optional when in one of the two advanced operating modes.
 Def

+`-recomboParas < >` is used in place of recomboFromFile.

+`-recomboParas ds` Optional when in f mode.
+Do standard (on-lattice) recombination in direct repeat

+`-recomboParas da` Optional when in f mode.
+Do writhe_based virtual (off-lattice) recombination in direct repeat

+`-recomboParas dp` Optional when in f mode.
+Do positive virtual (off-lattice) recombination in direct repeat

+`-recomboParas dn` Optional when in f mode.
+Do negative virtual (off-lattice) recombination in direct repeat

+`-recomboParas dsa` Optional when in f mode.
+Do a mix of standard and writhe-based recombination in direct repeat

+`-recomboParas dsp` Optional when in f mode.
+Do a mix of standard and positive virtual recombination in direct repeat

+`-recomboParas dsn` Optional when in f mode.
+Do a mix of standard and negative virtual recombination in direct repeat

+`-recomboParas is` Optional when in f mode.
+Do standard recombination in inverted repeat

+`-recomboParas ip` Optional when in f mode.
+Do positive virtual recombination in inverted repeat  (Not implemented)

+`-recomboParas in` Optioanl when in f mode.
+Do positive virtual recombination in inverted repeat  (Not implemented)

+`-recomboParas ia` Optional when in f mode.
+Do writhe-based virtual recombination in inverted repeat  (Not implemented)

+`-recomboParas isp` Optioanl when in f mode.
+Do a mix of standard and positive virtual recombination in inverted repeat  (Not implemented)

+`-recomboParas isn` Optional when in f mode.
+Do a mix of standard and negative virtual recombination in inverted repeat  (Not implemented)

+`-recomboParas isa` Optional when in f mode.
+Do a mix of standard and writhe-based virtual recombination in inverted repeat  (Not implemented)

 ##### Optional Arguments
 `-q` (Optional) the q value used for all markov chains in the mmc process.
 If unspecified, defaults to q=1.